 In fact, there’s plenty of evidence that parents should strive to keep their younger teenagers away from alcohol because it damages the developing teenage brain.

 But here’s another fact: Many teens are drinking.
 According to a Call to Action on Underage Drinking from the U.S. Surgeon General, by age 18, more than 70 percent of teens have had at least one drink.
 And they typically don’t stop at one.
 The report also found that teens are more likely to binge drink than adults: On average, teens have about five drinks on a single occasion.

 Updating the Conversation on Underage Drinking

 That’s why we thought it was time to offer some realistic advice on underage drinking.
-There’s no doubt that this conversation will look different in every family and will depend on the age of your teen and your own individual values.
-But if your goal is safety, it’s imperative to know what to do when you suspect that your teen may be exposed to situations where underage drinking is occurring.
+There’s no doubt that this conversation will look different in every family.
+And the discussion will depend on the age of your teen and your own individual values.
+But if your goal is safety, you must know what to do when you suspect that your teen may be exposed to underage drinking.
 Here are some steps you can take to help.

 1. Offer strategies beyond zero tolerance.

 You must open the lines of communication, and keep them open.
 “You might even say, ‘It’s illegal, and it’s unhealthy, but if you do drink, you have to be safe,’” says Dr. Marjorie Rosenblatt, a physician in Rye Brook, New York.
 While parents should stress that they’d prefer their teenagers not drink, a zero tolerance message does not help teens because they will be less likely to call for help when they are in trouble if all alcohol is taboo.

 And it’s not a one-and-done conversation, adds Dr. Tori Cordiano, a clinical psychologist in Beachwood, Ohio, who suggests seizing on any openings where you can share your views on underage drinking.
 “They know a lecture when they hear one, so make sure it’s multiple, short conversations,” she says.